masjadaan/TechSecurityArticles/Linux/HijackingSharedLibraries/HijackingSharedLibraries.md

 - Finally, the search proceeds to the standard system library directories, which include `/lib`, `/lib64`, `/usr/lib`, `/usr/lib64`.

-## Hijcak Shared Library: A Practical Guide
+## Exploiting The Search Path Approach

 Looking at how Linux searches for shared libraries reveals a potential security risk: an attacker can manipulate this process by placing malicious versions of libraries in earlier locations, thus controlling the application's behavior.
 This technique, known as library hijacking, exploits the order in which Linux searches for shared libraries.